elastiflow/ElastiFlow-Tools/docker_install/readme.txt

 1) Download all files to a new directory.
 2) Edit .env file to set your desired Kibana and Elastic passwords.
 3) Run "sudo docker compose -f elasticsearch_kibana_compose.yml -f elastiflow_compose.yml up -d"
 4) After a few minutes, browse to http://IP_of_your_host:5601.
-Username: elastic, Password: your Elastic password you set in step 2
+Username: "elastic", Password: your Elastic password you set in step 2
 5) Install ElastiFlow dashboards:
       Download https://github.com/elastiflow/elastiflow_for_elasticsearch/blob/master/kibana/flow/kibana-8.2.x-flow-codex.ndjson
       In Kibana, do a global search (at the top) for "Saved Objects".
 Choose import and overwrite.